-Туре Outstanding balance as at 30/06/2012 Net movement during the year Outstanding balance as at 30/06/2013
+Type Outstanding balance as at Net movement Outstanding balance as at

+30/06/2012 during the year 30/06/2013

 USD USD USD

-VAT 66,707 20,531 87,238

-Total 66,707 20,531 87,238
+VAT 66,707 20,531 87,238 Total 66,707 20,531 87,238

-According to the ledger entries, some of the amounts relate to June, 2009 and no evidence was made available to confirm that the Management has made efforts to recover VAT outstanding.
+According to the ledger entries, some of the amounts relate to June 2009 and no evidence was made available to confirm that the Management has made efforts to recover VAT outstanding.

-The LVBC Management reported that arrangements have already been made to claim for the amount of VAT due.
-Exemption is on case by case basis.
+The LVBC Management reported that arrangements have already been made to claim for VAT due.
+Exemption is on case-by-case basis.
 KRA does not give a blanket exemption.
 This issue is being addressed at the level of EAC Secretariat and discussions with all Partners States on VAT exemption treatment are underway.
 The Management will ensure that all claims are lodged when due.